zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/01-introduction-to-upgrading-to-liferay-dxp-7-2.md

 # Introduction to Upgrading to Liferay DXP 7.2

 Upgrading to Liferay DXP 7.2 involves updating your data, files, plugins, and custom code, as well as optimizing and testing the upgrade to ensure it goes as quickly and smoothly as possible for your final production data upgrade.
 Each step's complexity scales up with the amount of data and number of customizations in your installation.
-Steps before and during data upgrade testing can potentially be done in parallel.
+The main steps shown below can potentially be done in parallel.

 > **Note:** Dev Studio's [Upgrade Planner](https://help.liferay.com/hc/en-us/articles/360029147451-Liferay-Upgrade-Planner) walks through the upgrade process and automates parts of it.
 The Planner uses a terse [step listing](../08-reference/06-upgrade-planner-steps.md) you can follow or refer to throughout the upgrade process.